 With a radio-frequency (RF) amplifier at the beginning of its signal

-intermediate-frequency (IF) tubes show us that it's a superheterodyne
+intermediate-frequency (IF) tubes make it a superheterodyne

 for this radio is listed under RCA Model R-7 in Riders.

 Perhaps GE licensed the design from RCA; many radio and TV companies

 licensed patents and even complete designs from RCA over the decades.

 Compared to newer radios, the parts in this one are pretty hefty.
 Some